 Controls take time to implement.
 If you accept risks rather than try to mitigate them with controls, then you will need to spend less time on implementing ISO27001 and you will get to certification faster.

 Another word of caution here; the standard requires your management to sign off on the residual risks you have left after you have applied your controls, so you’ll need to make sure they agree with your definition of risk appetite.

-Annex A of the ISO27001 standard contains 114 controls.
+Annex A of the ISO27001 standard contains 93 controls (114 in the 2013 version).
 These are “reference controls” which are all good ideas for how to improve your security.
 However, they may not all apply to your organization and if they don’t, you have no need to implement them.

 This is where the document “Statement of Applicability” comes in, which sets out which of the reference controls you consider apply to you.
 Look at each control carefully and decide whether it really does apply to your operation.
 Remember this is based on your risk assessment (which considers your risk appetite, see the point above) so if you don’t consider the risk worth treating then you don’t need the control.

 The ISO27001 standard requires you to have a set of policies for information security.
 But it doesn’t say in much detail what should be in those policies.
 The important thing with policies from an auditing viewpoint is that if you say you’re going to do something, you must do it.
 The key concept here is to keep your policies simple to start with so that complying with them is relatively straightforward.
 You can always enhance your policies as part of your improvement activities – after certification.

 Using template documents (such as the ones from our ISO27001 toolkit) will speed up the process whilst ensuring you have all the information you need to be audit ready.